 Virginia City, Montana

-Virginia City was once the largest town in the inland northwest with a population of roughly 10,000 in 1864, but today, only a little over 100 call it home.
+A hidden gem in Montana, Virginia City was once the largest town in the inland northwest.
 Located about 80 miles from West Yellowstone, you’ll find more than 100 historic buildings, complete with historic artifacts and furnishings.
-Although it is technically a ghost town, with so many tourists arriving to experience what it was like back in the day, you’ll also discover several attractions, including the opportunity to ride a narrow gauge railroad, hop onto a stage coach or watch the Illustrious Virginia City Players perform melodrama and vaudeville in the city’s opera house.
+Although it is technically a ghost town, with so many tourists arriving to experience what it was like back in the day, you’ll also discover several attractions, including the opportunity to ride a narrow-gauge railroad, hop onto a stagecoach or watch the Illustrious Virginia City Players perform melodrama and vaudeville in the city’s opera house.

 Bodie, California is one of the most well-preserved ghost towns in the country, tucked into the Sierra Nevada Mountains along the California-Nevada border.
 The closest town of significance is South Lake Tahoe, nearly 75 miles away.
 In the late 1870s, it was a bustling gold mining town, home to some 10,000 residents, including plenty of saloons, a red-light district, and most likely, opium dens.
 It endured a slow decline that took it well into the 20th century, with the post office ultimately closing up shop in 1942.
 Today a small part of Bodie survives, preserved in a state of “arrested decay,” with interiors remaining as they were left – complete with stocked goods.
 In 1962, it was designated as a National Historic Site and State Historic Park.

-Jerome, founded in the late 19th century on Cleopatra Hill overlooking Verde Valley, once boomed with 15,000 people, mostly made up of those who were looking to strike it rich.
-Its heyday was supported by rich cooper mines that made it once the fifth largest town in Arizona.
+A top spot for history lovers in Arizona, Jerome was founded in the late 19th century on Cleopatra Hill overlooking Verde Valley.
+It once boomed with 15,000 people, mostly made up of those who were looking to strike it rich.
+Its heyday was supported by rich copper mines that made it once the fifth largest town in Arizona.
 The depression marked the end of the good times, with the mines finally closing in the early 1950s.
 Re-opening it as America’s largest ghost city arguably saved it from complete extinction.
-Today, Jerome is a state park with a population just over 400.
 Small shops line the streets along with ruins from its past, like the famous traveling jail.
 You’ll also find actors and historians wandering the streets, recreating the town’s glory days.

 Shakespeare, New Mexico